apache/cassandra-java-driver/manual/cloud/README.md

 The following is a Quick Start guide to writing a simple application that can connect to an Apollo database.

-   **Tip**: DataStax recommends using the DataStax Java Driver for Apache Cassandra.
-You can also use the DataStax Enterprise (DSE) Java Driver, which exposes the same API for connecting to Cassandra databases.

 ### Prerequisites

 1. [Download][Download Maven] and [install][Install Maven] Maven.